giorgiop94/digital-garden/_notes/Metta.md

 #### Phrases I like
 - I love you
 - May you be filled with happiness/joy
-- May you live with ease and kindness
+- May you live with courage and kindness
 - May you be healthy and beautiful

 ## Resources